adhirajcs/helpify/README.md

 ## Installation:
 1. Clone the repository: `git clone https://github.com/Imperial79/helpify.git`
-2. Navigate to the project directory: `cd helipfy`
+2. Navigate to the project directory: `cd helpify`
 3. Install dependencies for backend: `npm i`
 4. Start the backend server: `npm run dev`
 5. Navigate to the frontend of the project: `cd frontend`